 Recognize your abilities and aim them to the highest point

 We must realize that just as it is an obligation to pray five times a day, to be respectful towards our parents and to be truthful, it is also an obligation to try to do everything – including our revision – to the best of our actual ability.
 I emphasize the word “actual” ability, because striving for excellence entails finding out what we are actually capable of.
 Aim to do the best every time and seek expert advice in overcoming any perceived “limitations” to our overall ability.

 True sincerity as a whole is a difficult goal to achieve (at least without expert help) in the short time period that many have between now and their exams.
 There are certain steps that can be taken however to enable us to be more sincere in our revision.

 “Whoever directs himself completely to Allah while he is one who does Ihsan [excellence] has grasped the most trustworthy handhold, for the outcome of everything is with Allah.”
 (31:22)

 First, let’s talk about our intention.
 Four approaches can be used.
-There are those that just want to “pass” or become “top of the year” with God not having much to do with them desiring either.
-Some take this a step further by saying they want to “revise or pass their exams for the sake of God”, but with this goal, the details of how they plan to use their exams as a “vehicle” to God are missing.
+There are those that want to “pass” or become “top of the year” with God removed from them desiring either.
+Some say they want to “revise or pass their exams for the sake of God”.
+With this goal, the details of how they plan to use their exams as a “vehicle” to God are missing.

 Others yet attempt to be more specific by saying, for example, “I want to pass my psychology exam so that I can try to develop a groundbreaking new form of psychotherapy.
 Thereby, I’ll fulfill my function as a member of the Ummah of the Prophet Muhammad (PBUH), for the sake of God: